Definition of Institutional Investors

 - Institutional investors manage risk in a better way in comparison to the individual investor.

-- They appoint professional fund managers to manage clients’ assets who can do it in a much better way according to the need, requirements, and risk appetite of the client.
+- They appoint professional fund managers to manage clients’ assets who can do it much better according to the client’s needs, requirements, and risk appetite.

-- A higher capacity of investment helps them in achieving economies of scale.
+- A higher capacity for investment helps them in achieving economies of scale.

-- An individual investor can reap out the benefit of professional service and invest in the securities which are not available for individual investors and better manage their risk by investing through institutional investors.
+- An individual investor can reap the benefit of professional service, invest in securities not available for individual investors, and better manage their risk by investing through institutional investors.

-- It help in the overall economic growth of the country.
+- It helps in the overall economic growth of the country.

 Disadvantages